-What did we use to create the Pancake Recipe Calculator?
+What did we use to create the pancake recipe calculator?

-Our Pancake Recipe Calculator works for both pancakes and crêpes, so we used two of Oliver's recipes.
+Our pancake recipe calculator works for both pancakes and crêpes, so we used two of Oliver's recipes.
 Pancakes and crêpes are different, after all.

-The main difference in recipes is that you need more flour and, especially, milk (almost twice as much) when making crepes.
+The main difference in the recipes is that you need more flour and, especially, milk (almost twice as much) when making crepes.

 You can find the difference when you type the number of eggs you want to use and check how different will the ingredients list be.

 Everyone can do their particular job.
 One can be in charge of separating the whites from the yolk.
 Another can measure the flour and milk.
 Then, somebody else can mix the batter.
-Finally, there will be someone in charge of frying them in a pan with a specialist (think a kicker in the NFL) in tossing the pancakes coming to your help.
+Finally, there will be someone in charge of frying them in a pan with a specialism (think a kicker in the NFL) in tossing the pancakes coming to your help.

-You can tell your favorite pancake stories, the way your mum made them or your pancake record (everybody has their personal best, right)?
+You can tell your favorite pancake stories, the way your mum made them, or your pancake record (everybody has their personal best, right)?

 And then comes the best part: you get to eat pancakes.